How to apply the Theory of Constraints within your business

 With the help of an acquaintance, the manager recognizes that there will always be constraints in manufacturing—and that the key is to identify and address those constraints early.

-Now many businesses around the world have adopted this methodology to better understand the factors that could be keeping them from their goals.
-Learn more about the Theory of Constraints and see what tools you can use to optimize your processes.
+Many businesses around the world have adopted this methodology to better understand the factors that could be keeping them from their goals.
+Learn more about the five steps of the Theory of Constraints and see what tools you can use to optimize your processes.

 What is the Theory of Constraints?

-The following five steps are designed to help you discover constraints early in order to minimize or eliminate them.
+The following five steps of the Theory of Constraints are designed to help you discover constraints early in order to minimize or eliminate them.

 1. Identify the constraint: Identify the specific part of a process that is keeping you from meeting desired goals.
 Constraints can come from internal factors, such as lack of training or poorly designed processes, or external factors, such as a shortage of materials.

-2. Exploit the constraint: Determine how you can work with existing resources to reduce the impact of the constraint.
+2. Exploit the constraint: Determine how you can use existing resources to reduce the constraint's impact.
 For example, if the constraint is an overworked employee, redistribute assignments to get the work done.

 3. Subordinate and synchronize to the constraint: The parts of the process that are not constraints need to align with and support the constraint.
 For example, a construction worker can only use one tool at a time.
 You wouldn’t keep trying to hand him wrenches or screwdrivers while he is using a hammer.